ha-anna/ha-anna.github.io/Scrimba_Projects/Invoice_creator/README.md

 ## Acknowledgments

-Thank you, Scrimba's team for making this challenge.
+Thank you, Scrimba team for making this challenge.